Polynomial Resource Classification of Quantum Circuit Familes via Classical Shadows: Methods

 \paragraph{Polynomial-cost features} The Hamming-weight histogram bins all $2^\nqubits$ outcomes into $\nqubits + 1$ weight classes, requiring $O(\nqubits / \varepsilon^2)$ shots.
 Single-qubit marginals $P(x_i = 1)$ and parity bias require $O(\nqubits / \varepsilon^2)$ and $O(1/\varepsilon^2)$ shots respectively.
 Connected two-qubit Pauli correlations across all $\binom{\nqubits}{2}$ pairs require $O(\nqubits^2 / \varepsilon^2)$ shots in total for any single correlator type (e.g., $ZZ$, $XX$, $YY$).
 By the classical shadows result, \emph{all} $6\binom{\nqubits}{2}$ two-qubit Pauli correlators ($ZZ$, $XX$, $YY$, $XY$, $XZ$, $YZ$) can be estimated simultaneously at the same $O(\nqubits^2 / \varepsilon^2)$ cost using the shadow protocol.

 \paragraph{Excluded exponential-cost features} The purpose of this work is to classify quantum circuit families using only polynomial measurement resources.
 If exponential resources were available, full quantum state tomography could exactly reconstruct the output distribution, rendering classification trivial.
 In that vein, several prominent statistical measures are excluded from our feature set due to their exponential shot requirements.
-Shannon entropy~\cite{bromiley2004shannon} $H = -\sum_x \hat{p}(x)\log_2 \hat{p}(x)$ requires $O(2^\nqubits / \nqubits)$ shots because the empirical frequency estimato

-r is biased whenever bitstrings go unobserved.
+Shannon entropy~\cite{bromiley2004shannon} $H = -\sum_x \hat{p}(x)\log_2 \hat{p}(x)$ requires $O(2^\nqubits / \nqubits)$ shots because the empirical frequency estimator is biased whenever bitstrings go unobserved.
 Collision probability $\mathcal{C} = \sum_x p(x)^2$ requires $\Theta(2^{\nqubits/2})$ shots~\cite{Canonne2020}.
 R\'{e}nyi entropies of order $\alpha \neq 1$ require at minimum $\Theta(2^{\nqubits/2})$ shots for integer $\alpha > 1$ and up to $\Theta(2^\nqubits)$ shots for non-integer $\alpha > 1$ or $\alpha < 1$~\cite{Archarya2017estimating}, all exponential in the number of qubits $\nqubits$.
 Total variation distance to uniformity requires observing a representative fraction of the $2^\nqubits$ outcomes, also at exponential cost.
 All such features are incompatible with the polynomial-resource constraint central to this work and are therefore disregarded.

 \paragraph{Quadratic shot scaling} The most expensive retained features are the two-qubit Pauli correlators, requiring $O(\nqubits^2)$ shots.
 We adopt a quadratic shot scaling law $\shots = \lambda \nqubits^2$, where $\shots$ is the total shot budget, $\nqubits$ is the number of qubits, and $\lambda$ is a constant prefactor controlling the statistical quality of the estimators.
 We arbitrarily set $\lambda = 16$, giving 256 shots at $\nqubits = 4$ and 6400 shots at $\nqubits = 20$.
 For the multi-basis strategy, each of the three basis runs receives $\shots / 3$ shots; the total shot budget remains $\shots = \lambda\nqubits^2$.